If you haven’t yet heard of Skyscanner, I’ll be surprised!

 You always know when people love your brand, because this random word of mouth affection occurs a lot more than any complaints:

-Not only does Skyscanner provide a smooth user journey throughout, there is also frequent content published by the team; in aid of helping users even more.
+Not only does Skyscanner provide a smooth user journey throughout, but there is also frequent content published by the team; in aid of helping users even more.

 Check out their interactive data chart, showing the best times to book cheap flights: